skarki-afk/git-workshop/README.md

 1. It shows if a git has been initiated.

-it shows either git needs whether there has has been a change in code,
+2. It shows if there has has been a change in code.